ocpsoft/prettytime/README.md

 	implementation 'org.ocpsoft.prettytime:prettytime:5.0.4.Final'

 ProGuard rules are automatically configured for you if you use the R8 shrinker (which is the default since version 3.4.0 of the Android Gradle Plugin).
 If you are using an older version of AGP, add the ProGuard rules from [this file](core/src/main/resources/META-INF/proguard/prettytime.pro)

-Be sure to check maven central for the latest version: https://repo1.maven.org/maven2/org/ocpsoft/prettytime/prettytime/

 **Note**: To use prettytime in projects with a `minSdkVersion` below 26, [API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) is required.